William Coward (merchant): Legacy

 Coward's property was valued at £150,000, and the bulk was said to have been left in charity in a will dated 25 November 1735.
 Property was left in trust "for the education and training up of young men ... between 15 and 22, to qualify them for the ministry of the gospel among the protestant dissenters."
 There were four trustees of the Coward Trust, including initially Isaac Watts and Daniel Neal, who were to take care that the students should be instructed according to "the assembly's catechism, and in that method of church discipline which is practised by the congregational churches."

-For many years two educational institutions, conveniently known as Daventry Academy and Hoxton Academy (both in practice moved their locations at need), were almost entirely maintained from the income of the trusts.
+For many years two educational institutions, conveniently known as Daventry Academy and Hoxton Academy (both moved their locations at need), were almost entirely maintained from the income of the trusts.

 In the London region (in fact east of the city as it then was, in the area of Hackney) there was an academy run first by David Jennings, a Bury Street lecturer and another of the original trustees, then taken over by Samuel Morton Savage, who moved it after 1762 from his own residence in Wellclose Square to Hoxton Square.
 The London establishment relied on the Coward Trust after withdrawal of support from the Independent or Congregational Fund Board, and for some period had no students underwritten by the Presbyterian Fund Board; it never achieved the same reputation as Daventry, despite having Andrew Kippis and Abraham Rees (a former pupil of Jennings) as tutors.
 Among its well-known pupils was William Godwin, refused entry to the nearby Homerton Academy on suspicion of Sandemanian tendencies, and a student at the Hoxton Academy from 1773.
 In 1785 the grant was withdrawn from the Hoxton Academy.

 The "Daventry" academy took over Doddridge's Northampton establishment, in which Coward had earlier shown an interest.
 Its best-known student was Joseph Priestley.
 In 1833, following several moves, it relocated to London, to Byng Place, south of the Catholic Apostolic Church, where its final home had been built by Thomas Cubitt the year before.
 Here it was known as Coward College and "remained as a residential College for Theological Students until May, 1850", when it merged, with two other academies, into New College London.
 An account of these training colleges is in the official Calendar of the Associated Colleges, pp. 41–50.